Pragun-s/Cervical-Cancer-Risk-Prediction/README.md

 -> Utilized Python Programing Language.

--> Developed the project by using NumPy, Pandas, matplotlib, seaborn, etc. libraries of Python.
+-> Developed the project by using NumPy, Pandas, seaborn, etc. libraries of Python.

 -> Implemented Logistic Regression Model on a dataset containing data of some persons with variety of different parameters.